grigala/OpenCVChallenge/README.md

 The code I am using is good old "found it on the web" code, meaning I don't really know what it does and how it does it.
 I would really appreciate it if anyone found the time and interest to help me out.

 The main class is com.dlsc.opencv.ChallengeApp.
+The application can be launched via the "javafx" maven plugin.

 The code for the OpenCV operations can be found inside OpenCVUtil.